nya1/scatola/README.md

 ## Local development

-Contributions are really appreciated, please refer to the [CONTRIBUTING guidelines](./CONTRIBUTING.md).
+All types of contributions are encouraged and valued, please refer to the [CONTRIBUTING guidelines](./CONTRIBUTING.md).

 1. install dependencies, because of Remix issues with other package managers **npm** is mandatory